 - The Super Saiyan transformation in Dragon Ball Z starts out as equal parts this trope and Super-Powered Evil Side, but later on the warriors discover a way to trigger it at will.

 - Sanji in One Piece, occasionally.
 He burned up so much in Thriller Bark over the thought of an "invisible man" (Absalom) peeping on Nami that he sent out shockwaves.
 At one point Chopper said, "Awesome!
 He exploded!"
 He even weaponized it in the Fishman island arc where he used it as an finishing attack after thinking about the last two years he spent on Kamabakka Island

 - Yu-Gi-Oh!: Joey Wheeler does this when he gets really riled up.
 A good way to make this happen is to pretend to be his Only Mostly Dead Love Interest just to screw with him.
 Or call him names.
 Or just be Kaiba.

 - Rin from Blue Exorcist goes into a Technicolored volcanic version of this whenever he gets really pissed off, scared, or draws his katana.

 - Happens to Tatsuki in an early episode of Bleach.
 And this is AFTER rampaging through the classroom trying to murder Ichigo◊.
 His transgression?
 Kissing her on the cheek.

-- In Pokémon, after Misty called her old, Jessie got so angry she started breathing fire!
+- After Misty called her old, Jessie got so angry she started breathing fire!

 Meowth: Jessie just evolved into a Flareon!